Chapter 4. IPFW Dummynet and Traffic Shaping

 All are getting 290 Kbit/sec from iperf3 and they are all sharing the pipe equally.

-If we change iperf3 to send to different ports for each system (5201, 5202, 5203) to external1, external2, and external3 VMs respectively there is no change.
-It is only with queues, where you can set the individual flow rate, that you can effect change.
+If iperf3 is changed to send to different ports for each system (5201, 5202, 5203) on the external1, external2, and external3 VMs respectively, there is no change.
+It is only with queues, and setting the individual flow rate, that can effect change.

 Below are examples of different masks and their effect on traffic flow: